top of page

 You value pacing, consent, and therapist attunement.

-We integrate hypnotherapy with inner-child work and somatic grounding — always within your window of tolerance.
+We integrate hypnotherapy with inner-child work and somatic grounding staying within and expanding your window of tolerance.

 👉 Book a confidential session